-- Grand Pine Cabins (760) 249-9974 - Canyon Creek Inn (760) 249-4800 canyoncreekinn.com - Mountain View Cabin & Motel (760) 249-5578 - Cedar Lodge (760) 249-4673 cedarlodgewrightwoodca.com - The Rhinestone Rose (760) 912-3838 therhinestonerose.com - Mountain High Cabins (online only) stayinwrightwood.com - Cajon Pass Inn (15-min drive) (760) 249-6777 - For maximum mountain charm, a vacation rental through AirBnB or VRBO is a great option.
+- Grand Pine Cabins (760) 249-9974 - Canyon Creek Inn (760) 249-4800 canyoncreekinn.com - Mountain View Cabin & Motel (760) 249-5578 - Cedar Lodge (760) 249-4673 cedarlodgewrightwoodca.com - The Rhinestone Rose (760) 912-3838 therhinestonerose.com - Mountain High Cabins (online only) stayinwrightwood.com

+- Cajon Pass Inn (15-min drive) (760) 249-6777 - For maximum mountain charm, a vacation rental through AirBnB or VRBO is a great option.
 Prices are usually pretty cheap up here in the summer.
 Keep in mind, however, that many of these rentals have a 2-night minimum. - Some runners or crews choose to camp before the race.
 There are a few first-come first-served campgrounds close to Wrightwood off of Big Pines Highway and the unpaved Blue Ridge Road and reservable campsites through Mountain High.
 Dispersed camping is legal in the National Forest, but illegal at trailheads.
-Grab a spot early, if this is your plan, as it is summer and many Angelenos head to the hills on the weekend. - If Wrightwood isn't working for you, the closest cities with accommodations are in the high desert area (Victorville/Hesperia 40-45 min drive) or down the hill near Ontario airport (San Bernardino/Fontana/Rancho Cucamonga 30-45 min drive).
+Grab a spot early, if this is your plan, as it is summer and many Angelenos head to the hills on the weekend.
+Please note: the gate at Blue Ridge Truck Trail may or may not be open so camping may not be available there, if that was your plan.
+It's also burned pretty severely up there. - If Wrightwood isn't working for you, the closest cities with accommodations are in the high desert area (Victorville/Hesperia - 40-45 min drive) or down the hill near Ontario airport (San Bernardino/Fontana/Rancho Cucamonga - 30-45 min drive).
 These locations contain hotels, restaurants, stores and the general creature comforts you'd expect in a major city.